sneusse/MdfTools/README.md

 * SR, RD, RV, RI Blocks
   * Only relevant for plotting.
   * Not avaliable in all measurements so a fallback has to be implemented anyway.
-  * Can calculated on the fly if neccessary.
+  * Can be calculated on the fly if neccessary.

 # Roadmap